zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/integrate-with-app/integrate-with-app.md

   ![](./images/001.png  " ")

-2. Select the files button, and then the customer\_names.csv file in the install directory.
+2. Select the files button, and then the customer\_names.csv file (from the install.zip you downloaded) in the install directory.

   ![](./images/002.png  " ")